A Texas deputy who appeared on a TV court show has been charged with killing his wife

 Spivey next court date will be Friday.

-"We think a lot of him and he's a good person and he's facing an accusation he's got to deal with,' DeGuerin said.
+"We think a lot of him and he's a good person and he's facing an accusation he's got to deal with," DeGeurin said.